dorianboully/dotfiles/dot_local/share/typst/packages/local/notes/0.1.0/notes.typ

   set document(title: title, author: author, date: date)

   // Title Block
-  // CHANGED: Only display this block if at least one element is present if title != [] or author != "" or date != none {
+  if title != [] or author != "" or date != none {
     place(
       top + center,